joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 Public IP addresses allow Internet resources to communicate inbound to Azure resources.
 Public IP addresses enable Azure resources to communicate to the Internet and public-facing Azure services.

-This is also a great opportunity to inspect what Public IP addresses you have and make sure some resources have public IP that do not need to be assigned!
+This is also a great opportunity to inspect what Public IP addresses you have and make sure some resources have public IPs that does not need to be assigned!
 Tip setup an Azure Policy that prevents the creation of Public IPs.

 The address is dedicated to the resource until it’s unassigned by you.
 A resource without a public IP assigned can communicate outbound.
 Azure dynamically assigns an available IP address that isn’t dedicated to the resource.